VictorGranado/M.S.E.R-v2.0/README.md

 * Analog sensors (MQ135, Microphone) connect to separate ADC-capable pins on ESP32 an directly to battery (since they have higher current draw).
 * Geiger Counter module connected in parallel with main circutry to the battery.
 * Button connects to GPIO with a pull-down resistor for interrupt-based navigation.
+* Battery is connected to the recharging circuit, then the master switch.
+* The voltage regulator is connected to the recharging circuit, then a switch for the main circuit and a switch for the geiger counter.

 ### 2. Software Requirements